 Character development worked particularly well with Lâcharde, the Legendary Hero of France, being knocked unconscious and, who knows, maybe losing his reputation.
 Captain Balourd of the Turcos rose to the challenge and seems to have overcome his crisis of confidence.
 Meanwhile Victor Vectra of the Puebla militia managed to recover his father's Toledo-steel sword from a ruined house on the enemy siege lines.

-In the end though the superior quality of the French soldiers told and by the time we reached a suitable stopping point the Mexicans were down to a single point of Force Morale; Vive la France!
+In the end, though, the superior quality of the French soldiers told and by the time we reached a suitable stopping point the Mexicans were down to a single point of Force Morale; Vive la France!

 Part two will follow shortly with a report on the Wee Derek Awards and the evening's merry making.

-No comments:
+3 comments:

 Post a Comment